fullstack-build/tslog/README.md

 As `tslog` follows the _convention over configuration_ approach, it already comes with reasonable default settings.
 Nevertheless, it can be flexibly adapted to your own needs.

-All possible settings are defined in the `ISettingsPram` interface and modern IDE will offer autocompletion accordingly.
+All possible settings are defined in the `ISettingsParam` interface and modern IDE will offer autocompletion accordingly.
 And of course, all of them are optional and can also be combined with your needs.

 ##### `instanceName`